mosip/documentation/docs/Machine-APIs.md

-This section contains detail about the service APIs in the Machine Masterdata module
+This section contains detail about the service APIs in the Machine Master data module
 * [Machines API](#machines-master-api)
 These APIs includes create, update and fetch APIs.
 Create and Update API is used by the Administrator Portal for the Create and Update Machine functionality.
 Fetch APIs are used by Registration Processor to validate the Machine data received in packet to make sure the packet is generated in an authorized Machine.
 * [Machine Types Master API](#machine-types-master-api)
 These APIs includes Create, Update, Search and Filter API which are used by the Administrator Portal.
 Create and Update API is used for the Create and Update Machine Type functionality.
-Search API is used by the portal to fetch the list of Machine Types based on a filter criterion to display the list of Machine Types on the UI and Filter API is used by the portal to populate Machine Type Filter Dropdowns on the Portal UI.
+Search API is used by the portal to fetch the list of Machine Types based on a filter criterion to display the list of Machine Types on the UI and Filter API is used by the portal to populate Machine Type Filter Drop downs on the Portal UI.
 * [Machine Specification API](#machine-specification)
 These APIs include Create, Update, Search and Filter API which are used by the Administrator Portal.
 Create and Update API is used for the Create and Update Machine Specification functionality.
-Search API is used by the portal to fetch the list of Machine Specification based on a filter criterion to display the list of Machine Specification on the UI and Filter API is used to populate Machine Specification Filter Dropdowns on the Portal UI.
+Search API is used by the portal to fetch the list of Machine Specification based on a filter criterion to display the list of Machine Specification on the UI and Filter API is used to populate Machine Specification Filter Drop downs on the Portal UI.

 # Machines Master API
 * [POST /machines](#post-machines)